CoDEx 2025 Workshops

 Morning workshops will kick off the day bright and early, from 8:45 a.m. to 9:45 a.m.
 Registration is required via the CoDEx registration form.
 Registered attendees are invited to breakfast in the Louis Lobby at 8 a.m.

-Come learn a new skill from the experts of Northwestern IT Research Computing and Data Services.
+Come and learn a new skill from the Northwestern IT Research Computing and Data Services experts.
 Whether you are a non-coder, an experienced programmer, or somewhere in between, there is a workshop for you.
 Workshops are one-hour, hands-on, practical lessons designed specifically for the Northwestern University research community.

 Please note that workshop seating is limited.
 We expect workshops to reach capacity.
 Only register if you are certain that you will attend.
 Registration is available through the CoDEx registration.